nt246/physalia-lcwgs/day_4/markdowns/sfs_summary_stats.md

 In this part of the tutorial you will learn how to estimate the joint site frequency spectrum.
 In this case we're calculating the joint SFS between two populations, which is generally called the 2D-SFS.
-Note that ANGSD can estimate the joint SFS for more than two populations, which is useful inferring divergene with Population Branch Length statistics, which we won't be covering here.
+Note that ANGSD can estimate the joint SFS for more than two populations, which is useful for inferring branch-specific divergence with Population Branch Length statistics (PBS), which we won't be covering here.
 More information about calculating multidimensional frequency spectra with ANGSD can be found [here](http://www.popgen.dk/angsd/index.php/2d_SFS_Estimation).
+Information about calculating FST and and PBS can be found [here](http://www.popgen.dk/angsd/index.php/Fst)

 We'll calculate the 2D-SFS between the PANY and MAQU populations.
 The first step in doing this estimating allele frequency likelihoods across all sites for each population separately.
 We've already done this for the PANY population, so let's carry out this calculation for the MAQU population: